His Majesty The King's Christmas Message

-The King's Christmas Speech, formally known as His Majesty The King's Christmas Message (Mensaje de Navidad de S.M. el Rey) is a broadcast by the reigning King of Spain to Spanish people every Christmas Eve since 1975.
+His Majesty The King's Christmas Message (Mensaje de Navidad de S.M. el Rey) is the annual broadcast by the Spanish monarch on Christmas Eve.
+It has taken place every year since 1975, the first year of Juan Carlos I's reign.
 The speech is aired on all Spanish TV channels.

 Broadcast

 The message typically combines a chronicle of that year's major events, with specific focus on politics, economy, culture and social affairs, and also the sovereign's own personal feelings on Christmas.

-In Spain and on the Internet, the King's Christmas Speech is not broadcast until 21:00 on 24 December.
+It is usually not broadcast until 21:00 on 24 December.

 Recurrent topics

 During his reign, King Juan Carlos I usually covered the main problems of the nation, such as ETA.
-In 2004, the speech was highly related to the 11 March 2004 Madrid train bombings; in 2006 the King discussed the need to become a united nation against terrorism (in implicit support of Prime Minister José Luis Rodríguez Zapatero's anti-terrorist policies) and he mentioned the increasing force of immigrants in Spain and appreciated their contribution to the economy.
+In 2004, the speech was highly related to the Madrid train bombings earlier that year; in 2006 the King discussed the need to become a united nation against terrorism (in implicit support of Prime Minister José Luis Rodríguez Zapatero's anti-terrorist policies) and he mentioned the increasing force of immigrants in Spain and appreciated their contribution to the economy.